NonStopEagle137/Laplacian2Art/README.md

 and models.

 # Results
 After training for about 90 epochs, here are the results.
+The images were nither in the training dataset nor the testing dataset (i.e., these are completely new images that the network has never seen before).
 ## Laplacian
 ![alt text](https://github.com/NonStopEagle137/Laplacian2Art/blob/main/images/A_lap.jpg)
 ## Generated Image